• Skip to primary navigation

 Our family loves eating little sandwiches or sliders on Hawaiian rolls that can easily be sliced and pulled apart for a party, easy family dinner or fun appetizer.

 Ranch dressing is the base layer upon which the chicken sandwich is built.
-Load these sliders ups with sliced chicken and cheddar or Swiss cheese.
+Load these sliders ups with slices of chicken and cheddar or Swiss cheese.
 Sprinkle chopped up bacon or bacon bits on top.
 Finish off the sliders with a sweet butter, brown sugar and poppyseed glaze that everyone will remember.

 This recipe is inspired by our Ham, Swiss & Ranch Sliders and Turkey, Cheddar & Bacon Sliders.
-There’s something about mixing cold deli meat with melted cheese and bacon bits on a Hawaiian roll that leaves you hungry for more!
+There’s something about mixing deli meat with melted cheese and bacon bits on a Hawaiian roll that leaves you hungry for more!

-Hawaiian Slider Rolls
+Variations of Hawaiian Slider Rolls

 Slider rolls come in several different shapes.
 Kings Hawaiian is a very popular brand that is a medium sized roll.
+Each roll is 1 ounce, so a package of 12 is 12 ounces total.

 Store brand Hawaiian sliders are often the smallest sized slider.
 Smaller sliders are great for making appetizers and finger foods or feeding toddlers and preschool-aged children.